-We built the Class Price Calculator because we were tired of guessing what to charge.
+We built the Class Price Calculator because we were tired of guessing what to charge at Lander Art Center.
 If you've ever stared at a blank registration page wondering whether $120 is too much or too little for a six-week class, this tool is for you.
-Let's walk through it together with a real example so you can see how it works.
+Here's how to price a real class from start to finish.

 We'll price a 6-session watercolor class, 2 hours per session, with an expected enrollment of 8 students.
 By the end of this page, you'll have a recommended per-student price and a table showing what happens to your margins at different enrollment levels.
 The whole thing takes about five minutes.